Henrietta Bowden-Jones

 In 2019 with NHS funding, she founded the National Centre for Gaming Disorders, the first NHS centre to treat Gaming Disorder following the inclusion of this addiction in the new International Classification of diseases (ICD 11).
 The National Centre for Gaming Disorders, part of CNWL NHS Trust, treats people as young as 13 and in its first year significantly over-performed the planned commissioning targets set by NHS England.

-In 2019 Henrietta Bowden-Jones was also appointed as Honorary Professor at University College London Division of Psychology and Language Sciences.
+In 2019 Bowden-Jones was also appointed as honorary professor at University College London Division of Psychology and Language Sciences.

-In 2020 she became Honorary Senior Visiting Fellow, Dept of Psychiatry at Cambridge University.
-Henrietta co-founded the National UK Behavioural Addictions Research Group, based in the Dept of Psychiatry.
+In 2020 she became honorary senior visiting fellow, Department of Psychiatry at Cambridge University.
+Bowden-Jones co-founded the National UK Behavioural Addictions Research Group, based in the Dept of Psychiatry.
 The group has brought together researchers with expertise in different spheres of behavioural addictions ranging form neurobiology to epidemiology and clinical research.

-She is now the Director of the newly established NHS funded Centre for Behavioural Addictions overseeing the work of both the National Problem Gambling Clinic and the Centre for Internet and Gaming Disorders.
+She is now the director of the newly established NHS-funded Centre for Behavioural Addictions overseeing the work of both the National Problem Gambling Clinic and the Centre for Internet and Gaming Disorders.